 - The next step is to remove the trim and the sleeve found over the faucet stem.
 To do this, you will need a deep socket that can extract the faucet stem from the valve body.

 - Next, use the socket to unscrew the assembly by fitting it over the stem’s hex nut.

 - After the faucet stem is pulled out of the valve body, replace all the seals, O-rings and the flat washer at the end of the stem.
 Sometimes, the washer has an additional screw attached to it and that will have to be removed as well.

 - Next step is to lubricate the threads of the faucet stem with plumber’s grease and then replace it in the valve body.

 - Once that is done, reverse the procedures to replace the faucet stem in the valve body.
 Temporarily put the handle back on, turn on the water supply, and test the valve.
 Then finish the reassembly.

 YouTube has thousands of instructional videos and you could probably search one for your specific faucet or fixture if you require more help.
-If the problem persists, or you discover it’s something less simple, you should call in a professional plumber.
+If the problem persists, or you discover it’s something less simple, you should call in on of the best plumbers in Edmonton.

 What to Read more?
 DIY OR HIRE A PLUMBER?